-14.28.080 Easement in Lieu of Setback
+14.28.080 Agreement in Lieu of Setback

-- This section is based on existing SCC 14.16.810(5). - (1) In lieu of observing an interior side or rear yard setback, an applicant may include in their application an easement from the adjoining property owner(s) that would otherwise benefit from the setback. - (2) The easement must contain: - (a) identification of the owners of the properties involved; - (b) the legal description of the grantor's property; - (c) the legal description of the grantee's property; - (d) the legal description of the easement; - (e) the rights being granted by the easement, which must include: - (i) a restriction from building within twice the normal side yard setback requirements from the property line; and - (ii) the right of access to maintain the subject structure. - (3) Minimum building separation under the applicable building code must be maintained.
+- 1 This section is based on existing SCC 14.16.810(5) allowing an Easement in Lieu of Setback. - This revision deletes the need for a formal easement (and therefore a legal description and, likely, survey of the area subject to the agreement). - † This revision makes it easier to comply with this provision, but does not allow a structure to extend onto a neighboring lot. - (1) In lieu of observing an interior or secondary/rear setback, an applicant may include in their application an agreement with the adjoining property owner(s) that would otherwise benefit from the setback. - (2) The agreement must contain: - (a) identification of the owners of the properties involved; - (b) the legal description of the grantor's property; - (c) the legal description of the grantee's property; - (d) a description of the subject structure; - 1 This revision revises the existing code requirement for "a restriction from building within twice the normal side yard setback requirements from the property line."
+Existing code didn't address rear setbacks and measured from property line, not the proposed structure. - (e) a promise by the grantor, binding on grantor's heirs, successors, and assigns, to not object to grantee's construction of the subject structure within the standard setback; - (f) a right of grantee's access to maintain the subject structure. - (3) The agreement must be executed by all owners of both properties, acknowledged, and recorded. - (4) Minimum building separation under the applicable building code must be maintained.

-14.28.090 Sight Triangle at Intersections.
+14.28.110 Sight triangle at intersections.

-- 1 The following is based on existing SCC 14.16.810(2), Vision Clearance at Road Intersections. - 1 For understandability, the end of definition of sight triangle is revised from "line joining points along said road lines 30 feet from the tangent of intersection."
+- The following is based on existing SCC 14.16.810(2), Vision Clearance at Road Intersections. - For understandability, the end of definition of sight triangle is revised from "line joining points along said road lines 30 feet from the tangent of intersection." - Revised applicability from "corner lot" to "at intersection of public roads." - Revised from 30 to 20 ft to match existing county road standards (which are not an appropriate place to regulate private property use).

-On a corner lot, nothing may be erected, placed, planted, or allowed to grow in such a manner as to materially impair vision between a height of 2.5 feet and 10 feet above the centerline grades of the intersecting streets within a triangle formed by the road right-of-way lines of such corner lots and a diagonal line joining points located 30 ft from the point of their intersection.
+At the intersection of public roads, nothing may be erected, placed, planted, or allowed to grow in such a manner as to materially impair vision between a height of 2.5 feet and 10 feet above the centerline grades of the intersecting streets within a triangle formed by the road right-of-way lines of such corner lots and a diagonal line joining points located 20 ft from the point of their intersection.